emarsden/pssh-box-wasm/www-zola/content/get-license.md

 +++

 Make a Widevine DRM license request to **obtain decryption keys** for a specified PSSH.
+This tool is implemented in WebAssembly and runs fully inside your web browser, meaning:

+- from a software hygiene perspective, the code is running **safely sandboxed** by your web browser

+- it doesn't require any software installation on your computer

-The license request is sent from your browser, so should be using any cookies that have been set for the license URL.
+- the license request is sent from your browser, so should be using any cookies that have been set for the license URL.
+It will respect any proxy settings and browser-based VPNs that you have set up.

-This tool is pretty bleeding edge, and error reporting is not very robust.
+**Note**: This tool is pretty bleeding edge, and error reporting is not very robust.
 Check your browser’s Javascript console if things don’t work; you may see some extra diagnostics information.

 <!-- Some test vectors